 Other Fun Activities and Games You Can Play on Your Break

-Games you can play on your break need not be just mind games.
+Games you can play on your break need not be just mind games, but a Rubik’s cube is always a fun challenge.
 You can also get creative while on your break.
 There are some kind of exercises and activities that can also be considered games and there are those that are beneficial to our health and mentality.
 Here are some:

 Jump rope or skipping rope is considered as a cardiovascular workout, similar to jogging, and has a high intensity level.
 This aerobic exercise can achieve a “burn rate” of up to 700 to over 1200 calories per hour, just 10 minutes into it is equal to running an 8-minute mile.